Starmer offers ‘hearty congratulations’ to Trump in first call since election win

 Sir Keir Starmer has spoken to Donald Trump and offered “hearty congratulations” in their first conversation since the president-elect’s election win.

-The Prime Minister is seeking to build bridges with Mr Trump after the Republican’s campaign filed a legal complaint about Labour activists backing rival Kamala Harris.
+The Prime Minister is seeking to secure close ties with Mr Trump amid tensions over Labour activists campaigning for his rival and past comments Cabinet ministers have made about him.

 Sir Keir congratulated Mr Trump on his “historic victory” after US voters returned him to the White House, Downing Street said.